wdk-docs/node-config-docs/Configuration-Files.md

 ### JavaScript

 Files ending in ```.js``` are loaded and run as a JavaScript module.
 The module must export the configuration object.
 Some folks appreciate the ability to compute configurations, others feel it's not the right thing to do.
-Isn't it nice to live in a world with choice?
+It's nice to live in a world with choice.
 Example:

 ```
 var fs = require('fs');